NZ woman jailed in the UK after working as fake doctor for 22 years

 Zholia Alemi was last month jailed for five years after eventually being found out when she was convicted of trying to fake the will of an elderly female patient.

-Had she been successful, she would have stolen up to £1.3 million (NZ$2.4m) of the woman's fortune.
+Had she been successful, she would have stolen up to £1.3 million ($2.4m) of the woman's fortune.

 A judge described her as "despicable" and jailed her for five years last month.